-Kaji started playing classical guitar when he is junior-high.
-When he was high school student, he switched his instrument to a electric bass and played in a couple of rock bands.
+Shotaro Kaji started playing classical guitar when he was in junior-high.
+When he was a high school student, he switched his instrument to electric bass and played in a couple of rock bands.

-He entered Nagoya University of Art (NUA) and studied basic techniques and music theories.
-He’s also deeply influenced by soul musics at that time.
+He entered Nagoya University of Art (NUA) studying basic technique and music theory.
+He was also deeply influenced by soul music at that time.

-After graduating NUA, Shotaro takes part in both major and indie artists concerts and recordings, in addition to playing at live sessions of various gunres; jazz, funk, latin, gospel, etc.
+Since graduating NUA, Shotaro takes part in both major and indie artists concerts and recordings, in addition to playing at live sessions of jazz, funk, latin, gospel and various other genres.

 Takuya “B” Arakawa

-Arakawa started playing drumset at the school big band at the age of twelve.
-He met cuban percussion at the age of sixteen.
-He taught himself these percussion and played in ‘Free Hills Jazz Orchestra’ as a percussioninst.
+Takuya Arakawa started playing drumset in his school’s big band, at the age of twelve.
+He discovered Cuban percussion at sixteen and teaching himself percussion, played in the ‘Free Hills Jazz Orchestra’, as percussionist.

-He entered Nagoya University of Art (NUA) and studied music theories from Manteru Nonoda, playing techniques from Calros Sugano, Yoshihiko Miza, and Ruben Figueroa.
+He entered Nagoya University of Art (NUA) studying music theory from Manteru Nonoda, and playing technique from Calros Sugano, Yoshihiko Miza, and Ruben Figueroa.

-After graduating from NUA, Takuya started his professional career and now actively performs nationwide.
-He united his own band ‘B-Style’ and ‘B-Style Big Band’ which play Cuban music besides supporting various artists and also participating various events/sessions.
+After graduating from NUA, Takuya Arakawa started his professional career and now actively performs nationwide.
+He formed his own bands ‘B-Style’ and ‘B-Style Big Band’ , which play Cuban music, besides supporting various artists and also participating in various events and sessions.

-Asai started playing drums at the age of eleven.
+Shota Asai started playing drums at the age of eleven.
 He studied playing drumset from Takashi Ito at Yamaha Popular Music School.
-He joined school brass band when he was in Junior-High/High School.
+He joined the school brass band when he was in Junior-High/High School.

-He entered Nagoya College of Music(NCM) in 2007.
-He studied jazz drum from Kazuyoshi Kuroda and classical percussions from Tomoyuki Okada, Yasunori Yamaguchi, and Yukie Kurihara.
+Asai entered Nagoya College of Music(NCM) in 2007.
+He studied jazz drum from Kazuyoshi Kuroda and classical percussion from Tomoyuki Okada, Yasunori Yamaguchi, and Yukie Kurihara.

-He is performing as a member of the classical percussion ensamble in Taiwan on a regular basis since 2010.
+He has been performing as a member of a classical percussion ensemble in Taiwan on a regular basis since 2010.

-After graduating NCM, He joined Centrum Jazz Workshop and studied jazz from Jay Thomas, Gary Smulyan, and Quincy Davis.
+After graduating NCM, Asai joined the Centrum Jazz Workshop and studied jazz from Jay Thomas, Gary Smulyan, and Quincy Davis.